raspberrypilearning/nature-rover/en/step_2.md

 --- task ---

 Add code to each button so that when they are clicked, they `broadcast`{:class="block3events"} their own name.
 You will need to create a `New message`{:class="block3events"} for each sprite.
-Here is an example for the `up` button.
+Here is an example for the `up` button:

 ```blocks3
 when this sprite clicked